Hebron Hills: Roman period

 The region took part in the Bar Kokhva revolt against the Roman Empire (132-135 CE).
-The revolt left many settlements in the area destroyed or abandoned, with some of its residents immigrating to the Galilee.
+The revolt left many settlements in the area destroyed or abandoned, and some of its residents migrated to the Galilee.
+However, while many areas in Judea proper were depopulated during the revolt and subsequently resettled by foreigners loyal to the Romans, the southern Hebron Hills stood out with its continuing, albeit diminished, Jewish presence.
 In his Geography, written around 150 CE, Claudius Ptolemy describes Idumea as a desolate area, in contrast to the relative density in the rest of the country north of Idumea to the Galilee.

 Late Roman and Byzantine period

-During the Late Roman and Byzantine period, the northern part of the Hebron Hills was inhabited by Christian settlements built on the ruins of destroyed Jewish villages.
-The southern Hebron Hills were inhabited by both Jews and Christians.
-During the same period, the southern Hebron Hills became known as Darom or Daroma (Aramaic and Hebrew for "South").
+During the Late Roman and Byzantine periods, the Hebron Hills were demographically divided into two distinct sub-regions.
+In the northern part, Christian settlements were established atop the remains of previously destroyed Jewish villages.
+Meanwhile, the southern Hebron Hills were inhabited by both Jewish and Christian communities.
+There is evidence that the region was also inhabited by pagans and Jewish Christians during that period.

+During the same period, the southern Hebron Hills became known as Darom or Daroma (Hebrew and Aramaic for "South").
 This term appears in rabbinic literature and in Eusebius' Onomasticon.

-In his Onomasticon, Eusebius mentions seven Jewish settlements that existed in his time in the southern Hebron Hills: Juttah, Carmel, Eshtemoa, Rimmon, Tele, Lower Anim and Ein Gedi.
-Archaeological finds confirm the existence of Jewish and Christian settlements in Yatta, al-Karmil, as-Samu, Zif, Maon, Kfar Aziz, Eaton, Gomer, Kishor, Tela, Rimon and Aristobolia.
-Jewish settlements were typically built surrounding a synagogue, with the synagogues of Eshtemoa, Maon, Susya and Anim being particularly notable.
-There is evidence that the region was also inhabited by pagans and Jewish Christians during that period.
+In his Onomasticon, Eusebius mentions seven Jewish settlements that existed in his time in the southern Hebron Hills: Juttah, Carmel, Eshtemoa, Rimmon, Tele, Lower Anim, and Ein Gedi.
+Archaeological finds confirm the existence of Jewish and Christian settlements in Yatta, al-Karmil, as-Samu, Zif, Maon, Kfar Aziz, Eaton, Gomer, Kishor, Tela, Rimon, and Aristobolia.
+Jewish settlements were typically built surrounding a synagogue.

+The Jewish population in the southern Hebron Hills appears to have consisted of the descendants of the Jewish residents who remained in the area after the Bar Kokhba revolt, in addition to Jewish migrants from Galilee who joined them.
+This influx might have occurred during the time of Judah ha-Nasi, who maintained positive relations with the Roman authorities.

+In the southern Hebron Hills, four synagogues dating from the Talmudic period have been unearthed: Eshtemoa, Susiya, Maon, and 'Anim.
+These synagogues share common architectural features that set them apart from others found in the Land of Israel.
+The Eshtemoa synagogue was excavated in the mid-1930s and was initially considered architecturally unique, being classified as 'transitional' between early and late synagogues.
+Later excavation of the Susiya synagogue revealed significant similarities between the two, leading scholars to categorize the synagogues of the area as a distinct architectural group.
+Between 1987 and 1990, excavations at the Maon and 'Anim synagogues revealed both similarities and differences compared to those in Eshtemoa and Susiya.